BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 Claude Fable 5: 1800$

-See how even then, the estimated price is far below what a professional translator would cost (27k!), and in fact it is affordable enough that I am willing to try!
+See how even then, the estimated price is far below what the professional translator would cost us!
+In fact it is affordable enough that I want to try and see for myself how far we can take it!

-[Fine_I_Will_Be_Doing_It_Myself]

 ## Translation Ex Machina

-TLDR: you can find a link to the repository of the project at the end of the article, licensed under AGPL.
+TLDR: If you don't care about the technical details (aren't you curious?), you can find a link to the AGPL licensed repository at the end of the article ;)

 ### Mapping LLM weaknesses